Serbian folklore: Folklore

+Unlike East Slavic mythology, south slavic mythology distinguishes between two different kinds of dragons: the benevolent zmej and the malevolent ala.

 Serbian Epic poetry

 Serbian epic poetry is a form of epic poetry written by Serbs originating in today's Serbia, Bosnia and Herzegovina and Montenegro.
 The main cycles were composed by unknown Serb authors between the 14th and 19th centuries.
 They are largely concerned with historical events and personages.

 The corpus of Serbian epic poetry is divided into cycles: